 SYNTHICIDE is a Philippine concept project, fledging artist community and interest group for keyboard/synth players, synthesists, DIYers, circuit benders, makers and enthusiasts.
 Initially intended as a synth-centric music movement, the concept has been expanded to encompass other traditional instrument-based, alternative and genre-defying music.

 The name SYNTHICIDE comes from the title of the song performed by the American New Wave band SSQ that was fronted by Stacey Q in the early 80s.

-Early projects consisted of a mix of electronic and modern rock music gigs around Metro Manila including the important sound art collaboration with art movement WSK (headed by Tengal Drilon) called The Gangan Synth Ensemble (later simply called The Synth Orchestra).
-This was a special version of The Gangan Ensemble utilizing synthesizers and keyboards that was facilitated by Tad Ermitaño (Children of Cathode Ray).
-The “score” was made live using his conductor device (aptly named Volume Control) while being assisted by Cris Garcimo (Blend:er, Gentle Universe) and Erick Calilan (Ugong).
+Early event curations consisted of a mix of electronic and modern rock music gigs around Metro Manila including the important sound art collaboration with art movement WSK (headed by Tengal Drilon) called The Gangan Synth Ensemble (later simply called The Synth Orchestra).
+This was a special version of The Gangan Ensemble that utilized synthesizers and keyboards, that was facilitated by Tad Ermitaño (Children of Cathode Ray).
+The “score” was made live using his conductor device (aptly named Volume Control) and was then assisted by Cris Garcimo (Blend:er, Gentle Universe) and Erick Calilan (Ugong, Ancestral Swamp).
 The Synth Orchestra also had another performance in the proceeding WSK festival for the benefit of pioneering artist Lirio Salvador (Elemento).
 Other early collaborators included Circa 1849 (headed by Chris Concepcion) and Dark Matter Collective (headed by Sam Vigilia), and Ruthless (headed by Jon Romero) some time before the hiatus.
 SYNTHICIDE then took a break from producing music gigs and became more active in social media to search for other enthusiasts with similar interests.